rpopper7/TheOptimalPath/README.md

 # TheOptimalPath
-An Interactive Story using React JavaScript library
+An Interactive Story using React JavaScript library.
+Will showcase how to use react to build an interactive storybook.